viktoreinars/tempo-teamroles/README.md

     2. I could sync the two endpoints when a request is made to the endpoint.
 I don´t really like that.
     3. I could only return the data I have in my database and explain in the documentation that every membership is a "Developer" membership.
 I don´t really like that.

 So I don´t really like any of these options but I opted to go with 3.
+It kind of breaks the conformity of the two methods but I decided to do it anyway.

 ===========================